The Apple Leaf

 This story represents a portion of the recent work produced by The Apple Leaf staff.
 The Apple Leaf is published by the Advanced Journalism class at Wenatchee High School, under the tutelage of adviser Dave Riggs.
 The award-winning publication is a forum for expression by the students of Wenatchee High School, affording them a chance to air facts and opinions relative to all issues of concern to them.

-Bridget Dowd is editor-in-chief of The Apple Leaf, the student newspaper at Wenatchee High School.
+Amanda Bixby is opinion editor for The Apple Leaf, the student newspaper at Wenatchee High School.